balance-io/balance-exchange-rate-server/SERVER_SETUP_NOTES.md

       3) ldconfig
 4. Install MySQL
    a. apt-get install mysql-server mysql-client libmysqlclient-dev
+   b.
+Setup the balance user and create balance db
 5. Install other dependencies
    a. apt-get install libcurl4-openssl-dev
 6. Install the service